The Ledger · Public Disclosure Log

 queryable table: /calibrate/table

-This week an agent team (Treeship) and we agreed on an interlock: two independent signers, one chain, no single point of truth-holding.
-An agent commits a claim before the outcome is known.
-We resolve it against a source neither side controls — a merged PR, a settled market, an on-chain tx — and return a signed CONFIRMED/REFUTED, hash-chained, that you verify yourself.
-No model in the loop at settlement, so the verdict can’t be sweet-talked.
+Still OS and an agent team (Treeship) implemented an interlock: two independent signers, one hash chain, no single party holding the source of truth.
+An agent commits a claim before the outcome is known; it is resolved against a source neither side controls (a merged PR, a settled market, an on-chain transaction) and returned as a signed CONFIRMED/REFUTED verdict, hash-chained and independently recomputable.
+No model participates in settlement, so the verdict cannot be influenced after the fact.

 verdict receipt: /notary/verify?hash=0302b4c9…